FAQs (Frequently Asked Questions)

 As part of our pre-planning exploratory work, we completed a FRAEW (Fire Risk Appraisal of External Walls) survey of the block we intended to retain.

 We took advice from both organisations' fire safety teams.
-Whilst the building is no longer considered safe for residential use, it is acceptable for patients and staff to continue to use the ground floor in the short term, as long as additional safety steps are taken.
+Whilst the building is no longer considered safe for residential use, it is acceptable for patients and staff to continue to use the ground floor as long as additional safety steps are taken.

-You can contact Wadhurst Medical Group about the relocation of patient services
+You can contact Wadhurst Medical Group for information about patient services

 New homes